D. J. Reader

-David Vernon "D. J." Reader Jr. (born July 1, 1994) is an American football defensive tackle for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Clemson.
+David Vernon "D. J." Reader Jr. (born July 1, 1994) is an American professional football nose tackle for the Detroit Lions of the National Football League (NFL).
+He played college football for the Clemson Tigers and was drafted by the Houston Texans in the fifth round of the 2016 NFL draft.
+Reader has also played for the Cincinnati Bengals.

 College career

 Reader played football and baseball at Clemson University.
-Reader was a pitcher for Tigers baseball in its 2013 season.
+He was a pitcher for Tigers baseball in its 2013 season.

 Professional career

 Houston Texans

-Reader was selected by the Houston Texans in the fifth round (166th overall) of the 2016 NFL Draft.
+Reader was selected by the Houston Texans in the fifth round (166th overall) of the 2016 NFL draft.
+The Texans had previously obtained the aforementioned pick in a trade that sent Keshawn Martin to the New England Patriots.
 He started seven games in his rookie year logging one sack, seven solo tackles and 15 assisted tackles.

 In 2017, Reader replaced the retired Vince Wilfork as the Texans starting nose tackle.
 He started the first 14 games of the season before being placed on injured reserve on December 19, 2017.

-On September 9, 2018 during the 2018 Season opener against the New England Patriots, Reader had the first multi sack game of his career with 2 on Tom Brady.
+During the 2018 season opener against the New England Patriots, Reader had the first multi-sack game of his career when he sacked Tom Brady twice.

-In week 3 of the 2019 season against the Los Angeles Chargers, Reader recorded 1.5 sacks on Philip Rivers in the 27-20 win.
+In Week 3 of the 2019 season against the Los Angeles Chargers, Reader recorded 1.5 sacks on Philip Rivers in the 27–20 road victory.

 Cincinnati Bengals

 On April 2, 2020, Reader signed a four-year, $53 million contract with the Cincinnati Bengals.
-He was placed on injured reserve on October 12, 2020 with a quad injury.
+He was placed on injured reserve on October 12 with a quad injury.

+Reader was named the starting nose tackle for the Bengals in 2021.
+He finished the season with 43 tackles and two sacks.
 In Reader's second season with the Bengals, the team won three playoff games to reach Super Bowl LVI.
-Reader recorded a sack in a 23-20 loss to the Los Angeles Rams.
+Reader recorded a sack in a 23–20 loss to the Los Angeles Rams.

 Reader suffered a knee injury in Week 3 of the 2022 season and was placed on injured reserve on September 29, 2022.
 He was activated on November 19, and played in each of the team's remaining seven regular season games, all victories.
-Cincinnati won the AFC North with a 12-4 record and entered the postseason on an eight-game winning streak.
-Reader recorded two solo tackles in the team's 24-17 win over the Baltimore Ravens in the Wild Card Round, and another two tackles (one solo) in a 27-10 win over the Buffalo Bills in the Divisional Round.
+Cincinnati won the AFC North with a 12–4 record and entered the postseason on an eight-game winning streak.
+Reader recorded two solo tackles in the team's 24–17 win over the Baltimore Ravens in the Wild Card Round, and another two tackles (one solo) in a 27–10 victory over the Buffalo Bills in the Divisional Round.

+For the third season in a row in 2023, Reader was named the team's starting nose tackle.
+His only sack of the season came in Week 3 against the Rams.
+During Week 15 against the Minnesota Vikings, Reader went down with an injury on the second play of the game.
+He was later diagnosed with a torn quadriceps tendon the following day, ending his 2023 campaign.
+Reader finished the season with 34 tackles, a sack, and a pass deflection.